OIL STATES ENERGY SERVICES, LLC V. GREENE'S ENERGY GROUP, LLC

 SAS INSTITUTE INC. V. IANCU

-The Court did not focus on the several policy arguments made by the PTO director, stating they should be addressed to Congress rather than the Court.
-The Court also declined to reconsider Chevron, finding that even under Chevron, the PTO was not owed deference because the meaning of the statute was clear.
+While the Director made several policy arguments during the case, the Court did not focus on them, stating that they should be addressed to Congress rather than the Court.
+The Court also declined to reconsider Chevron, finding that even under Chevron, the PTO was not owed deference because the meaning of the statute was clear